 What are the benefits?

-The training has been shown to increase cognitive and physiological relaxation, reduce recovery time after stressful events, and improve focus and attention (
+The training has been shown to increase cognitive and physiological relaxation, reduce recovery time after stressful events, and improve focus and attention (reference).

 Receive a certificate of completion when you complete all modules.